rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

     db.close()
 ```

-`get_db` is especially handy, because it can be passed around your application as a way to interact with your database.
+`get_db` is especially handy, because it can be passed around your application's routes and controllers as a way to interact with your database thanks to SQLAlchemy's ORM functionality.

 An example being something like: